google/zoekt/doc/indexing.md

 * `web-url`: base URL for linking to files, commits, and the repository, eg.
 `https://github.com/hanwen/usb`

 * `web-url-type`: type of URL, eg. github.
-Supported are cgit, gitiles, and cgit.
+Supported are cgit, gitiles, gitweb and cgit.